Why and how to get a 2nd passport, incorporate a company and open a bank account in Vanuatu

 - School certification for dependents aged 18-25 (original in English or with certified translation)

-- Passport photo on white background of applicant and dependents.
+- Passport photo on a white background of applicant and dependents.

-First, it must be sent a copy of the passport and a police clearance certificate to the authorized agent who will provide them to the Vanuatu Citizenship Office.
+First, a copy of the passport and a police clearance certificate must be sent to the authorized agent, who will then provide them to the Vanuatu Citizenship Office.
 The Screening Committee will conduct due diligence checks through the Financial Intelligence Unit (FIU) which may take about 7 days.
-If the FIU confirms that the applicant does not have a criminal record, the applicant must complete the application forms, the required documentation and pay 50% of the total cost.
-This payment is not refundable, however, the applications that have been authorized by the FIU, if the required documentation is properly delivered and remain payment is made, is likely to be granted the Citizenship.
+If the FIU confirms that the applicant does not have a criminal record, the applicant must complete the application forms and the required documentation, and pay 50% of the total cost.
+This payment is not refundable, however, applications that have been authorized by the FIU and which have properly delivered the required documentation are very likely to be granted citizenship.

 Dual Citizenship in Vanuatu

 Since 2013, Vanuatu recognizes dual citizenship.
-This means that those who obtain the nationality of Vanuatu, no need to renounce their original citizenship if their home country allows it.
+This means that those who obtain the nationality of Vanuatu do not need to renounce their original citizenship if their home country allows it.

 Vanuatu Passport Travel Freedom

-The Vanuatu passport is considerably valuable in terms of travel mobility.
-Since June 2015 the citizens of Vanuatu are able to travel visa-free to the Schengen area, and in September 2016, a mutual visa exemption agreement with Russia entered into force.
+The Vanuatu passport is considered valuable in terms of travel mobility.
+Since June 2015, the citizens of Vanuatu are able to travel visa-free to the Schengen area, and in September 2016, a mutual visa exemption agreement with Russia entered into force.

-Currently the Vanuatu passport ranks 43rd, according to Visa Restrictions Index of Henley & Partners.
-Its holders can travel visa-free or visa-on-arrival to 113 countries, including Russia and the Schengen area, in addition to other EU countries (including the United Kingdom), most of the territories of the Caribbean, Ecuador, Peru, Bolivia, Iran, Israel, Malaysia, Indonesia and the Philippines, among others.
+Currently, the Vanuatu passport ranks 43rd, according to Visa Restrictions Index of Henley & Partners.
+Its holders can travel visa-free or visa-on-arrival to 125 countries, including Russia and the Schengen area, in addition to other EU countries (including the United Kingdom), most of the territories of the Caribbean, Ecuador, Peru, Bolivia, Iran, Israel, Malaysia, Indonesia, Hong Kong, Singapore and the Philippines, among others.

 Residency Visas in Vanuatu

-In addition to the citizenship by investment in Vanuatu, there are different options for obtaining residency, and eventually can lead to citizenship:
+In addition to the citizenship by investment in Vanuatu, there are different options for obtaining residency, which can eventually lead to citizenship:

-- Self-funded Visa: it is required a monthly income received in Vanuatu and certified by a bank operating in Vanuatu of at least VUV 250,000 (≈ USD 2,300) or VUV 500,000 (≈ USD 4,600) if it includes the spouse.
+- Self-funded Visa: this requires a monthly income received in Vanuatu and certified by a bank operating in Vanuatu and needs to be at least VUV 250,000 (≈ USD 2,300) or VUV 500,000 (≈ USD 4,600) if it includes a spouse.
 Children or other dependents are not included.
-Renewable annually if the requirements are still met.
-It applies an annual fee of VUV 20,000 (≈ USD 180).
+This visa is renewable annually if the requirements are still met.
+It also incurs an annual fee of VUV 20,000 (≈ USD 180).

 - Land Owner Visa: Leasehold ownership of a property in Vanuatu with a value of at least VUV 10m (≈ USD 90,000) and a monthly income received in Vanuatu of at least VUV 250,000 (≈ USD 2,300) per person included in the application.
-Renewable annually if the requirements are still met.
-Annual fee of VUV 20,000 (≈ USD 180).
+This is renewable annually if the requirements are still met, and incurs an annual fee of VUV 20,000 (≈ USD 180).

 - Investor Visa: Invest in a project approved by the Vanuatu Investment and Promotion Authority (VIPA) and have a certificate as a Foreign Investor.
 The required investment amounts are VUV 5m (≈ USD 45,000) for a 3-year residence visa, VUV 50m (≈ USD 450,000) for 10 years, and VUV 100m (≈ USD 900,000) for 15 years.
-Application fee is VUV 50,000 (≈ USD 450), including the first annual fee.
-For the following years, it applies an annual fee of VUV 20,000 (≈ USD 180), paid in advance.
-Other fees for due diligence, background check, VIPA fees may apply and fees are non-refundable.
+The application fee is VUV 50,000 (≈ USD 450), including the first annual fee.
+For the following years, an annual fee of VUV 20,000 (≈ USD 180), paid in advance is required.
+Other fees for due diligence, background checks, and VIPA fees may apply, and fees are non-refundable.